BOOKING FORM AND HIRE RATES BELOW

 The tariff rates are described as below: -

-Village Rate (Village - individual occasional, and commercial regular user)
+Village Rate (Village - individual occasional.)

-Village Adult Regular User (Village – Volunteer run regular hirer for adult users and Govt. funded operations)
+Village Adult Regular User (Village – Volunteer run regular hirer for adult users and Govt. funded operations,)

 Village Junior Regular User (Village – Volunteer run regular hirer for junior users without Govt. funding)